microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/index.rst

 * Initial requests to Office Online are made by using POST, where the access token is in the body of the POST request.

 Office Online identity can be established by using a public :ref:`proof key <Proof Keys>` to decrypt part of the WOPI requests.
-Also, the Office Online file cache indexes stored file contents by using an SHA256 hash.
-You can pass in the hash using the :term:`SHA265` property in the :ref:`CheckFileInfo` response.
+Also, the Office Online file cache indexes stored file contents by using a SHA256 hash.
+You can pass in the hash using the :term:`SHA256` property in the :ref:`CheckFileInfo` response.
 The hash is usually generated from the file itself, but it might also be generated from the file ID and version.
 To ensure that users can't force a cache collision and view the wrong file, no user-provided information is used to generate the hash.

+:term:`FileNameMaxLength`

 Managing Office 365 subscriptions
 ---------------------------------